The classification of 2-reflective modular forms: Quasi pull-backs of modular forms

 where $n_K$ is the number of $2$-roots in $R$ orthogonal to $K$.
-Since $K$ satisfies the $\norm_2$ condition, the singular Fourier coefficients of $\varphi_{0,K}$ are completely represented by its $q^{-1}$ and $q^0$-terms.
-Thus, the quasi pull-back $\Phi_{12}\lvert_T$ is equal to $\Borch(\varphi_{0,K})$ up to a constant and it is a modular form with complete $2$-divisor.
+Since $K$ satisfies the $\norm_2$ condition, the singular Fourier coefficients of $\varphi_{0,K}$ are represented by its $q^{-1}$ and $q^0$-terms.
+We then see that $\Borch(\varphi_{0,K})$ vanishes precisely on the divisor $\cH$ defined in \eqref{Heegner}.
+Therefore, $\Phi_{12}|_T$ is a modular form with complete $2$-divisor.
 In this way, Gritsenko and Nikulin \cite[Theorems 4.3, 4.4]{GN18} constructed the following modular forms with complete $2$-divisor.

 Here, $N_8$ is the Nikulin lattice defined as (see \cite[Example 4.3]{GN18})